Important PPP update for 2021

 IMPORTANT: To be forgiven, CARES Act PPP loans must be used primarily for payroll

-While your business may use Payroll Protection Program funding for any legitimate business expense, under the terms of loan, the funds do accrue interest (at a very low rate) and the loan must eventually be repaid UNLESS you use the money for payroll and other specific, approved purposes.
+While your business may use Paycheck Protection Program funding for any legitimate business expense, under the terms of loan, the funds do accrue interest (at a very low rate) and the loan must eventually be repaid UNLESS you use the money for payroll and other specific, approved purposes.

 The intent of the PPP program is to save American jobs, so there’s a huge incentive for businesses to use the funds for the below, approved purposes that will allow business owners to basically think of the money as a “grant,” rather than a loan.